ARTenshi/artenshi.github.io/media.md

 ---
 layout: page
-title: Reference
+title: Media
 ---

-This is a reference page about this awesome site.
+This is a `Media` page about this awesome site.
 Hope you love it!

 Reasons: